 Dateline: Port Vila, Vanuatu

-Pacific Private Bank has been in business for twenty years, serving as a remote outpost to park money free from taxes and the risks associated with insolvent banks in the west.
-Today, the bank still retains 100% of depositors’ cash on hand in a country that isn’t quite sure how to get setup to share its customer’s tax information with other countries.
+The Pacific Private Bank has been in business for twenty years, serving as a remote outpost to park money free from taxes and the risks associated with insolvent banks in the west.
+Today, the bank still retains 100% of depositors’ cash on hand in a country that isn’t quite sure how to get set up to share its customer’s tax information with other countries.

-However, I have frequently expressed my feelings that “onshore is the new offshore”.
+We’ve previously said that “onshore is the new offshore”.
 For non-US citizens, Vanuatu is still an OK place for a “Plan B” bank.
-However, regardless of how well Pacific Private Bank or other offshore banks may be managed, the deck is stacked against banks in Vanuatu in the long-term as larger countries like Australia apply pressure on them.
+However, regardless of how well Pacific Private Bank or other offshore banks may be managed, the deck is stacked against banks in Vanuatu in the long term as larger countries like Australia apply pressure on them.

 The old school tax havens are dying as a result of increased tax enforcement from big countries desperate to raise revenue.

 This is what “going where you’re treated best” is all about: being prepared, no matter what happens.
-As much as everyone says “we never say it coming, I believe the writing was on the wall”.
+As much as everyone says “we never saw it coming, we believe the writing was on the wall”.

 The world is becoming increasingly nationalistic.

-Banking secrecy and corporate secrecy is a relic of the past.
+Banking secrecy and corporate secrecy are relics of the past.

 “Show and tell” has replaced “hide and seek” (and was always the law to begin with).

-The world is becoming more transparent, and in odd sense, increasingly insular.
+The world is becoming more transparent, and in a weird sense, increasingly uninterested.